-The Java module in Mule 4 intends to:
+The Java module in Mule 4 is built to:

 Minimize the need for custom code.